 We generate revenues principally by selling CNG and LNG and providing O&M services to our vehicle fleet customers.
 For the year ended December 31, 2010, CNG and biomethane (together) represented 72% and LNG represented 28% of our natural gas sales (on a gasoline gallon equivalent basis).
 To a lesser extent, we generate revenues by designing and constructing fueling stations and selling or leasing those stations to our customers.
-We also generate material revenues through sales of biomethane produced by our joint venture subsidiary DCE, sales of natural gas vehicles by our wholly owned subsidiary BAF, sales of advanced natural gas fueling compressors and related equipment and maintenance services through IMW (since September 7, 2010), and commencing on December 15, 2010, sales of LNG and LCNG fueling stations tend to operate and maintenance revenues are generated from CNG stations, as owners of LNG stations tend to operate and maintain their own stations.
+We also generate material revenues through sales of biomethane produced by our joint venture subsidiary DCE, sales of natural gas vehicles by our wholly owned subsidiary BAF, sales of advanced natural gas fueling compressors and related equipment and maintenance services through IMW (since September 7, 2010), and commencing on December 15, 2010, sales of LNG and LCNG fueling station design, construction and O&M services through Northstar.
+Substantially all of our operating and maintenance revenues are generated from CNG stations, as owners of LNG stations tend to operate and maintain their own stations.
+Substantially all of our station sale and leasing revenues have been generated from CNG stations.